 The less clutter I have, the less I have to clean.
 The less I have to clean, the more room I have to move around.
 The more room I have to move, the fresher, less encumbered and more peaceful my life becomes.
 And my heart is able to breathe again.

-Stay tuned for Simply Living Monday, where I will share a few tips on how to unclutter your home.
-If you have already done this, please comment below and share your own tips, as well as how it has worked out for you.
+If you have already done uncluttered your home, please comment below and share your own tips, as well as how it has worked out for you.
 We all need a helping hand from time to time!